The most common myths about desire

 - It isn’t satisfying.
 For whatever reason, the sex is not meeting your needs, and therefore you don’t have the drive to repeat the activity.

-The takeaway: In general, a lack of desire is seldom about lack of enjoyment.
+The takeaway: In general, a lack of desire is seldom about a lack of enjoyment.
 When it is, it’s time to create more enjoyable sex.
-But technique is typically not the issue—more likely, it’s medical stuff, personal issues, and/or relationship conflict.
+But the technique is typically not the issue—more likely, it’s medical stuff, personal issues, and/or relationship conflict.
 Those three things always need to be attended to when there are sexual issues in a relationship.

 Why you’re not initiating sex

 For sexual activity to happen, you or your partner has to initiate sex.
 In some relationships, this is usually the same partner, and in other relationships, the responsibility is shared equally.

-Sometimes, when there is sexual dysfunction in a relationship, it is because neither partner is willing to initiate.
+Sometimes, when there is a sexual dysfunction in a relationship, it is because neither partner is willing to initiate.

 Here are some reasons you might not initiate sexual activity:

 - You don’t think you’re going to enjoy it.
 This is not the same as sexual dysfunction, but it can be chronic—you might not believe that the sex is going to be satisfying or is going to meet your needs.

 - You don’t think your partner is going to consent to sexual activity.
 If you don’t think your partner is going to agree to sexual contact, you might not feel it’s worth it to even ask.

 - You anticipate criticism.
 If your partner is harsh about their “no’s” and/or criticises the way that sex goes, you might want to protect your ego by not initiating sex.